 The Headmaster of ACA is Neil Gillingham.
-The Headmaster works with the ACA Board of Directors under the authority of Great Hearts Academies and is responsible for overseeing the day-to-day operations of the school.
-He directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.
+The Headmaster works under the authority of Great Hearts Academies and is responsible for good instruction and a healthy culture at Archway Arete.
+Mr. Gillingham has sole authority to manage all teachers and staff at the Academy.